 Science Quality & Retrospective Data, Sentinel, Blended SST

 Delayed-release data that has undergone further quality control – Science Quality data – became available online.
 Data going further back in history also became available.
 Additionally, Sentinel-1B from ESA’s Copernicus programme launched, joining Sentinel-1A and allowing for a new Blended SST product that incorporated several satellites.

 Data Portal, 4 New Parameters

 The CoastWatch Data Portal was introduced, along with new data products.
 These included Sea Level Anomaly, Geostrophic Currents, Radar Cross Section, and Sea Ice.

 THREDDS on Cloud, 2 New Products

 The data server – THREDDS – migrated to an AWS Cloud Pilot.
 Salinity and True Color products were also introduced.

 The NOAA CoastWatch Program is based in NOAA’s National Environmental Satellite and Data Information Service (NESDIS), in the Center for Applications and Research (STAR), Satellite Oceanography and Climatology Division (SOCD).
-CoastWatch is now organized as "3 pillars".
-The Central Operations team and the Research and Applications team are primarily based in College Park, MD.
-The CoastWatch Regional Nodes are distributed geographically across the country and housed in various NOAA Line Offices.
+CoastWatch is now organized as "4 pillars".
+The Central Operations team and the Applications & Research team are primarily based in College Park, MD.
+The Training & Outreach team and Regional Nodes are distributed geographically across the country and housed in various NOAA Line Offices.
 The CoastWatch Nodes currently include three in NOAA Fisheries (NMFS), two NOAA Research (OAR), one in the National Ocean Service (NOS) and, the newest Node in the National Weather Service (NWS).